 You won’t see a big change overnight, but as you get closer to your goal it will start to move slower.
 To build muscle and lose fat at the same time, be patient with your body.

 Eat More Than 25 Grams of Protein Four Times a Day

 In order for protein synthesis to occur—the process that builds muscle—your body requires more than just protein.
-Ingesting more than 25 grams of protein is essential for building muscle and strengthening bones (4).
-It’s also important to eat small portions five or six times a day in order to fuel your muscles throughout the day and prevent over-eating later on.
+Ingesting at least 25 grams of protein at each meal is essential for building muscle and strengthening bones (4).
+It’s also helpful to eat small portions five or six times a day in order to fuel your muscles throughout the day and prevent over-eating later on.